JustanerdFML/RaspberryPi3-Steamlink-WoW3.3.5-PS4-Controller/README.md

     iwconfig wlan0 power off

-avoiding errors on boot in case steamlink boots before connection to network has been made disable HDMI Blanking
+avoiding errors on boot in case steamlink boots before connection to network has been made, disable HDMI Blanking

     sudo raspi-config